-It’s important for kids to explore the world beyond themselves.
-Our Big Life Journal - Teen Edition includes a section where older kids can write down and map out ways they can make a difference in the world.
+It’s essential for children to explore the world beyond themselves.
+Our Big Life Journal for tweens/teens includes a section where older children can write down and map out ways they can make a difference in the world.
 They can take these passions and turn them into opportunities to serve their communities.

-Put a line of tape in the middle of the group, with students facing the line on each side.
+Put a line of tape in the middle of the group, with students facing each side’s line.
 Read a series of statements.
 If the statement is true for the student, they go stand on the line.

-The activity shows children struggles that they have in common and helps them understand what their peers experience and feel.
-At the end of the activity, students return to their seats to reflect through writing and/or discussion.
+The activity shows the struggles they have in common and helps them understand what their peers experience and feel.
+At the end of the activity, students return to their seats to reflect through writing or discussion.

 One option is to have students write a letter (that they can deliver or keep to themselves) to a student who walked to the line on one of the same prompts they moved on, sharing more about this experience or offering words of encouragement.